William Ogilvie of Pittensear: Educational reformer

 During his tenure at Aberdeen Ogilvie was an active educational reformer, helping to sweep aside "a gavelkind system of distributing University honours".
 "Ogilvie's clarity of thought, freedom from preconceptions, and disinterested motives inevitably brought him into conflict with colleagues in King's College".
 Professor Ogilvie held the modern view that Universities were public institutions, and professors public servants (with regard to teaching) and trustees for the public (with regard to endowments, buildings, libraries, etc).
 The 18th century Masters of King's College collectively were of a different view.

 MacDonald records that during Ogilvie's time as a member of King's Collegehis colleagues not only alienated some of the lands belonging to the college, but they misapplied and 'misappropriated' College funds.
 They also disposed of the patronage of no less than fifteen churches, and, worse still, the right of presentation to twenty bursaries.
 The great landlords were the purchasers of these saleable commodities, and in this way they became the private owners of rights and duties which, until then, were held by the Professors in trust for the public.
 The money received for Church patronage has been accounted for, but the price of the other articles of commerce was appropriated by the Masters as their own private property.
 It became 'money in their purse'.

 Ogilvie protested and sought reform:For upwards of half-a-century Prof. Ogilvie was perhaps the most energetic member of Senatus, his decidedly progressive views bringing him not infrequently into conflict with his more conservative colleagues.
 The pages of the College Minutes during his incumbency bristle with protests against, and reasons of dissent from, the decision of the majority.

 A contemporary printed paper titled 'Outlines of a Plan for Uniting the King's and Marischal Universities of Aberdeen, With a View to Render the System of Education More Complete' is believed to have been authored by Ogilvie.
 Its reform proposals were rejected by his own College, with seven out of Ogilvie's ten Professor colleagues opposing it—the "seven wise Masters" as they became known.
 It was not until 1860 finally that the 1786 plans were implemented.

-In 1764 Ogilvie's name is connected with a scheme for a Public Library in Aberdeen.
-This, like educational reform, was another grand public project that would remain unrealised in his lifetime (but since achieved).
-His greatest, radical yet practical proposition for the public good—the equitable sharing of nature's bounty among all citizens—remains unfulfilled.
+In 1764, Ogilvie's name was connected with a scheme for a Public Library in Aberdeen.
+This, like much of his work educational reform, was another large public project that would remain unrealized in his lifetime, but has since been achieved.
+His greatest proposition for the public good—the equitable sharing of nature's bounty among all citizens—remains unfulfilled.